Take the First Step to Oral Health

 Comprehensive exams entail far more than just cleaning your teeth.
 The American Dental Association defines a comprehensive oral exam as an “extensive evaluation and the recording of all extraoral, intraoral and soft tissues”.
-They recommend comprehensive dental exams for all patients every three years starting at age two.
+They recommend comprehensive dental exams for all patients every 3 years starting at age 2.

 Poor oral health is linked to diabetes, systemic disorders, high blood pressure, oral cancer, gum and bone disease, deteriorating cardiovascular health and sinus problems.
 Comprehensive exams are the best preventative and diagnostic measure for your dental and overall health.
 By evaluating your teeth, gums, jaw and surrounding areas thoroughly, we reduce your risk for undiagnosed and untreated conditions that can damage your overall health.
 For example, a mildly cracked tooth can cause pain or break off and create additional problems for your mouth, while gum disease is the primary cause of tooth loss for American adults, and oral cancer causes more than 7,500 deaths each year.
 Noticed and treated early, these diseases can be controlled, reduced or eliminated.